deepernewbie/LocalWebApp/prompt.md

 ## The `Android` bridge (general utilities)

-Exposed as `window.Android` when running inside the APK.
-Always feature-detect before calling, so the same web app also works in a plain browser:
+Exposed as `window.Android` when running inside CouchFlow.
+Always feature-detect before calling, so the same web app also works in a plain
+browser:

 ```js
 if (typeof Android !== 'undefined' && Android.toast) Android.toast('Hi');